FilCorProgramming/FilCorProgramming/README.md

-- 👋 Hi, I’m @FilCorProgramming
+- 👋 Hi, I’m @FilippoCorrentini
-- 👀 I’m interested in python and c++
+- 👀 I learned c++, python and java
-- 🌱 I’m currently learning c++ and python
+- 🌱 I’m currently learning c++ and Java
 - 💞️ I’m looking to collaborate on ...
+Digitalsoft
 - 📫 How to reach me correntinifilippo@gmail.com